COGS137/website/content/policies.md

 Lectures will be your introduction to course topics and material.
 Lectures will be interactive, and you will be given time to practice with the lecture concepts during class.
 Attendance is not required, but is encouraged if you're feeling well.

-Attendance will not be incentivized this quarter, given that we are mid-transition in our return to in-person learningm, and I do not want to encourage anyone to come to class if they're not feeling well.
+Attendance will not be incentivized this quarter, given that we are mid-transition in our return to in-person learning, and I do not want to encourage anyone to come to class if they're not feeling well.
+That said, there will be a daily participation survey (link on Canvas) to provide feedback and ask questions about each lecture.
+Each time you fill out the lecture survey, you get a small % of credit toward your final project/exam.
+Completion of all surveys can provide up to 3.5% extra credit on your final project/exam (*not* your final course grade).
+Each day's survey will be up for at least three days and can be completed regardless of whether you attend class in person.

 ##### Readings